dfinity/portal/docs/developer-docs/agents/javascript-intro.md

 sidebar_position: 1
 sidebar_label: From a JavaScript agent
 ---
-# Calling ICP from a JavaScript agent
+# Making a call from a JavaScript agent

 ## Overview